tmetsch/pytkgen/README.md

 Please see the examples in the 'examples/' directory for more details.

+Module can be retrieved from pypi (http://pypi.python.org/pypi/pytkgen/) as
+well:

+    easy_install/pip install pytkgen

 Feel free to play around with this - I do not guarantee that it is perfect nor complete - Have Fun!